paezha/Google-Mobility-Reports-and-COVID-19-US/README.md

 1280 Main Street West, Hamilton, ON L8S 4K1
 Canada

-(paper submitted to Transport Findings on May 3, 2020)
+(revised versin of paper after anonymous reviews submitted to Transport Findings on May 11, 2020)

 ## Abstract

 In 2020 Google released a set of Community Mobility Reports (GCMR).
 These reports are based on the company’s location-tracking capabilities and measure changes in mobility with respect to a baseline.
-This novel source of data offers an opportunity to investigate the way mobility potentially correlates with transmission of COVID-19.
+This novel source of data offers an opportunity to investigate potential correlations between mobility and transmission of COVID-19.
 Using data from the New York Times on COVID-19 cases and GCMR, this paper presents an analysis of mobility levels and new daily reported cases of COVID-19 by state in the US.
 The results provide insights about the utility and interpretability of GCMR for COVID-19 research and decision-making.

 ## Keywords